MetPX/sarracenia/doc/sr_subscribe.1.rst

 where a wide variety of meteorological products are made available to the public.
 It is from the name of this site that the sarracenia suite takes the dd\_ prefix for it's tools.
 The initial version was deployed in 2013 on an experimental basis.
-The following year, support of checksums was added, and in the fall of 2015, the feeds were updated to v02.
+The following year, support of checksums was added, and in the fall of 2015, the feeds were updated to v02.  dd_subscribe still works, but it uses the deprecated settings described above.
+It is implemented python2, whereas the sarracenia toolkit is in python3.

 In 2007, when the MetPX was originally open sourced, the staff responsible were part of Environment Canada.
 In honour of the Species At Risk Act (SARA), to highlight the plight